-Lieutenant Colonel Otakar Foltýn is staff officer of the General Staff of the Armed Forces of the Czech Republic.
+Colonel Otakar Foltýn is a staff officer of the of the Armed Forces of the Czech Republic.

-He is author or co-author of the following publications:
+Col. Foltýn is a co-author of following publications:

 - Na rozhraní (At the Borderline), Vyšehrad 2016

 - Lidé a dějiny (People and the History), Academia 2017

 - Punctuated Equilibria Paradigm and Security in the Modern World, Potomac Institute of Policy Studies 2018

 - Za zrcadlem – hybridní válka (Beyond the Mirror – Hybrid war), Academia 2022

 - Od bouře k bouři: 1918-1939 (From the Storm to the Storm 1918-1939), Academia 2022